antonfirsov/docs/2016/12-Dec/netfx-dec-service-release/netfx-dec-service-release.md

 Today we are releasing a new Security and Quality Rollup and Security Only Rollup for the .NET Framework.
 You can read more about the recent changes to how the .NET Framework receives updates on the [.NET Framework Monthly Rollups Explained](https://blogs.msdn.microsoft.com/dotnet/2016/10/11/net-framework-monthly-rollups-explained/) post.

-Both rollups resolve a vulnerability in the .NET Framework 4.6.2 that could allow an attacker to access information that should be defended by cryptographic mechanisms.
+It is important to note that both rollups resolve a vulnerability in the .NET Framework 4.6.2 that could allow an attacker to access information that should be defended by cryptographic mechanisms.
 To learn more about the vulnerability, see [Microsoft Security Bulletin MS16-155](https://technet.microsoft.com/library/security/MS16-155).

 More information on what is included in each of the rollups can be found on their associated knowledge base articles, listed below.

 **Security and Quality Rollup**